"Je suppose" vs "J'imagine": what's the difference in French (Emily in Paris, season 2, ep.7)

 Transcript of the video

-If I was in a relationship with a boy and he left me for another girl, I can say "I guess he is happier with her".
+If I was in a relationship with a boy and he left me for another girl, I can say "I guess he's happier with her".

 It's in my imagination.

-Hello everyone.
-I hope you are well and ready for a new video in French.
+Bonjour tout le monde.
+I hope you're well and ready for a new video in French.

-Today, we will see the difference between "I suppose" and "I imagine".
+Today, we're going to look at the difference between "I suppose" and "I imagine".

-Before starting, remember as usual to activate the subtitles if you need them.
+Before you start, remember to activate subtitles if you need them.

-If I speak too fast or too slow, feel free to change the speed of the video.
+If I speak too fast or too slowly, feel free to change the speed of the video.

-Anyway, I hope you like this video and give it a like, a thumb.
+In any case, I hope you enjoy this video and give it a "like" or a "thumbs-up".

-I don't know if you watch the series on Netflix "Emily in Paris".
+I don't know if you watch the Netflix series "Emily in Paris".

-But in season 2, specifically in episode 7, Emily's French teacher brings up the difference between I suppose and I imagine.
+But in season 2, specifically in episode 7, Emily's French teacher talks about the difference between je suppose and j'imagine.

 She talks about the difference between the two.